 Costs related factors including admission and regular tuitions fees have influence over the enrollment decisions.
-Moreover, financial support and scholarship ensures wider access to higher education and make accessible to underrepresented and economically disadvantaged groups (Gurung et al., 2022: Rabenu and Shkoler.
-2022: Yan et al., 2024).
-In addition, the provision of scholarships from various sources, including governments, institutions and policies, has a significant impact on enrollment decisions by reducing the cost of education and providing financial aid (Zhou and Alam, 2024).
-Furthermore, such pricing and financial considerations influence post-pandemic decisions (Baliyan and Mokoena, 2024; Gurung et al., 2022; Hung and Yen, 2022; Pardiyono et al., 2022; Rabenu and Shkoler, 2022; Yan et al., 2024; ZZhou and Alam, 2024).
+Moreover, financial support and scholarship ensures wider access to higher education and make accessible to underrepresented and economically disadvantaged groups (Gurung et al., 2022; Rabenu and Shkoler, 2022; Yan et al., 2024).
+The provision of scholarships from different sources, including governments, institutions and policies has a significant impact on enrollment decisions.
+It reduces the cost of education and provides financial aid (Zhou and Alam, 2024) to the perspective students.
+Furthermore, such pricing and financial considerations influence post-pandemic decisions (Baliyan and Mokoena, 2024; Gurung et al., 2022; Hung and Yen, 2022; Pardiyono et al., 2022; Rabenu and Shkoler, 2022; Yan et al., 2024; Zhou and Alam, 2024).